-In the Newcomer Activities Vocabulary Curriculum ELL Distance Learning Bundle, I have included units ranging from letter recognition and digraphs to nouns and verbs!
+In my ELL 20 Units Bundle, I have included units ranging from letter recognition and digraphs to nouns and verbs!
 Each unit has activities to help English language learning students process and learn in an interactive and fun way.
 In this ELL year-long curriculum you will not find the same worksheets and activities repeatedly.
 There are flipbooks, BINGO, writing, and more in these units.

 There are so many fun ways to increase engagement when working through the units.
 One strategy I love when working with homographs and homophones is Find My Match.
 It gets students moving and engaged quickly!

 You didn’t think I forgot all the “fun stuff” kids of any background, language, or age want to learn about, did you?
 It’s all included too!
 In my many years of teaching, there is an unwritten love for animals, creepy crawlers and food with younger learners!
 Students from all over love to learn about these topics and I have included them in the ESL Newcomers 20 Unit Bundle to make sure your students get to experience the fun too!

 These may be my favorite units included in this bundle.
 Animals and creepy crawlers are often an easy topic to talk about with kids.
 It will give your ELL students a topic to discuss with their classmates.
 Plus, with your students having the background knowledge and confidence in the topic (after learning about it with you) will help make the conversation easier and less intimidating for the English language learning student as well.